StephenRoddy/stephenroddy.github.io/index.md

 <ul>

   <li>
-    <a target="_blank" href="https://online.ucpress.edu/res">Roddy, S. (Forthcoming: Spring 2023).
+    <a target="_blank" href="https://online.ucpress.edu/res/article-abstract/4/1/69/195805/The-Kyoto-School-and-Sound-ArtA-Nothingness-of-the">Roddy, S. (2023).
 The Kyoto School and Sound Art: A Nothingness of the Absolute.
 Resonance: The Journal of Sound and Culture, 4(1).</a>
   </li>
   <li>
     <a target="_blank" href="https://direct.mit.edu/leon/article-abstract/doi/10.1162/leon_a_02258/112358/Signal-to-Noise-Loops-A-Cybernetic-Approach-to">Roddy, S. (2023).
 Signal to Noise Loops: A Cybernetic Approach to Musical Performance with Smart City Data and Generative Music Techniques.
 Leonardo, 56(1).</a>